 There is no fee to apply to Lewis & Clark.

 The short answer is no. Our financial aid awards (need-based aid, academic merit-based scholarships, and talent scholarships) are made to admitted students only.
 The federal formula for determining your eligibility for need-based financial assistance is complicated and considers many factors such as family size and assets, in addition to income.
-Academic merit-based scholarships also depend on many factors beyond grade point averages and test scores, including curriculum rigor, writing skills, teacher evaluations, and other academic factors.
-Music and Forensics talent awards have their own application processes too.
-All of these factors mean that it takes time for us to carefully assemble financial aid packages, and we aren’t able to do it for students who haven’t yet been admitted to the College.
+Academic merit-based scholarships also depend on many factors beyond grade point averages, including curriculum rigor, writing skills, teacher evaluations, and other academic factors, including the academic profile of the rest of the applicant pool.
+Music and Forensics talent awards have their own application processes, too.
+All of these factors mean that it takes time for us to carefully assemble financial aid packages, and we aren’t able to do it for students who haven’t yet been admitted to the college.